joergboe/MakeItSimple/README.md

 An interactive project wizard allows a convenient and quick creation of the project skeleton for 5 different project types.

+The project wizard can generate artifacts for full integration into the Kate Editor build plugin.

 Make automatically determines which pieces of a program need to be recompiled, and issues commands to recompile them.
 For maximum performance, all make scripts support parallel build.